Indigenous Peoples and local communities in the Voluntary Carbon Market: A tool for informed decision making

 Climate Focus, in collaboration with UNDP, recently developed “La Guía de Toma de Decisiones sobre el Mercado Voluntario de Carbono para los Pueblos Indígenas y las Comunidades Locales” (Translation: The VCM Decision Tool for Indigenous Peoples and Local Communities) to make the VCM more accessible to IPs and LCs.
 This tool provides clear guidance to the VCM, helping IPs and LCs to fully understand the complexities and risks of engaging with the carbon market.

-This tool is structured as a framework of questions that communities might ask when faced with decisions about whether and how to participate in the development of a carbon project, and possible answers and approaches to respond.
+This tool is structured as a framework of questions that communities might ask when faced with decisions about whether and how to participate in the development of a carbon publication, and possible answers and approaches to respond.
 The Decision Tool covers information on

 The full Spanish language guide is available for download here.